IdreesInc/Monocraft/README.md

 <img src="images/ligatures.png" width="300">

-If there is another character combination that you feel could be a ligature, feel free to create an issue.
+If there is another character combination that you feel could be a ligature, feel free to create an issue!

-### How were these characters generated?
+### How are these characters generated?

-Using [FontForge](https://fontforge.org/en-US/), a fantastic and open source font designer.
+Using [FontForge's](https://fontforge.org/en-US/) excellent Python extension, we create the glyphs from configuration files representing each character's pixels.
+Diacritics are created separately and are combined with the original characters to create over 500 unique glyphs.
+To learn more, check out the source code in the [src](https://github.com/IdreesInc/Monocraft/tree/main/src) folder.

 ### Do you have a version with the original Minecraft font (not monospaced)?